 One of our Associates has overall responsibility for APC training and will monitor your learning and experience – we take your training very seriously.
 Additionally, you will have regular meetings with your APC counsellor and supervisor to ensure that you get the experience and training that you need.

 Do you have a good APC pass-rate?

 We have an excellent APC record with our pass rate being double the national average.
 Your progress will be closely monitored and no one is put forward to sit the APC until we think you’re ready.
-We have fourteen APC assessors in-house so we can put you through your paces in a mock interview to make sure that you are as well prepared as you can be.
+We have sixteen APC assessors in-house so we can put you through your paces in a mock interview to make sure that you are as well prepared as you can be.

 Do you pay RICS and APC fees?

 In short, yes.
 All RICS and APC fees are paid for by Malcolm Hollis.

 Do you fund further study after the APC?